chirag481/Sql-Project/README.md

 **Tools used for Project**
 >MySQL : Executing SQL file and querying ad hoc insights for business objective

->Power BI :Visaulizing query results with Power BI enhancing readability and understanding of query results
+>Power BI :Visualizing query results with Power BI enhancing readability and understanding of query results

 >PowerPoint :Create a PowerPoint presentation in attractive and engaging manner by putting all important matters in slides